jdyver/cd-demo/README.md

 #### Step 5.
 Jenkins deploys the Jenkins_Deployed_App
 - Once the minute poll from Jenkins completes...
 (Can view from 'Console Output' within the cd-demo project)
     - Jenkins checks Github if there are any commits.
-    - Jenkins builds the container image in the DCOS sandbox and tags as latest
+    - Jenkins builds the container image in the DCOS sandbox and tags as latest.
-    - Jenkins pushes container image to Dockerhub
+    - Jenkins pushes container image to Dockerhub.
-    - Jenkins tells Marathon (DCOS) to update/deploy the 'jenkins_deployed_app'
+    - Jenkins tells Marathon (DCOS) to update/deploy the 'jenkins_deployed_app'.

 ![CD Webpage Output](https://github.com/jdyver/cd-demo-jd/blob/master/img/JenkinsSetup-4.png)

-Step 6.
+#### Step 6.
 Open a tab and go to the Marathon-LB's \<Master_IP\>
+- Here you can see that the jenkins_deployed_app is deployed
+    - Marathon-LB automatically picked up the service port to serve the site at port 80

-- If it doesn't open either the jenkins_deployed_app isn't completely up or the port (HAPROXY) wasn't updated so go to MLB to pull what port it is running on
+        - Note: If it doesn't open either the jenkins_deployed_app isn't completely up or the port (HAPROXY) wasn't updated so go to MLB to pull what port it is running on (...or go back and change the HAPROXY IP, then commit).

 ![CD Webpage Output](https://github.com/jdyver/cd-demo-jd/blob/master/img/CD-Demo-Output.png)

 ### Exercise 2.
 Deploy 50 Jobs
-0. Prerequisites 0.1 and 0.2
+#### Step 0.
+Prerequisites 0.1 and 0.2

 - 0.2 Has to be done/checked every time

     `git branch`

-1. Single cluster configured for CLI
+#### Step 1.
+Single cluster configured for CLI

      `dcos cluster remove --all`

      `dcos cluster add http://<your url>`

-2. Install Jenkins
+#### Step 2.
+Install Jenkins

      a.
 Through CLI or UI